 The city is full of ice cream parlors where you can have an authentic "gelato", so you can't leave without trying a few.
 In the following post I show you 10 ice cream parlors in Rome where you can enjoy the best ice cream in the city, you will want to repeat!

 Before visiting the Pantheon of Agrippa, I recommend you to visit the temple of ice cream in the city: Giolitti.
 One of the oldest and most popular ice cream parlors in the city.
-In fact, many consider it the best ice cream parlor in Rome.
+In fact, many consider it to be the best ice cream parlor in Rome.

 Since it was founded around 1900, Giolitti has made many generations of Romans happy with its ice cream.
 Nothing has changed since it opened its doors.
 Neither the vintage décor (which remains true to its origins) nor the stupendous variety of flavors of its ice cream.

 There are chocolate, strawberry, cinnamon, tiramisu, pistachio... and in all its forms.
 Whether in cone, tub, cup or cookie, they are delicious!
 However, if you want to put the cherry on top of your Giolitti ice cream, don't forget to ask for the delicious doppia panna (double cream), a treat you won't be able to resist!

 And if you feel like a sweet treat afterwards, this ice cream parlor also sells homemade Sicilian desserts that are delicious.
 Take advantage and try them!

 - Recommended ice cream: Chocolate with doppia panna.

 2. Frigidarium Ice Cream Parlor